 It is important that employment records be kept up to date.
 Employees must notify the superintendent's secretary if there are any changes or corrections to their name, home address, contact telephone number, marital status, emergency contact, or beneficiary.
-The form to process a change in personal information can be obtained from Ms. Christy Clark.
+The form to process a change in personal information can be obtained from the school office.